-Foxtail Millet or Thinai Pongal, also known as Navane Pongal in Kannada, is an easy and healthy South Indian recipe made with millets & yellow moong lentils tempered in ghee with a few spices in an Instant Pot Pressure Cooker or stovetop.
+Foxtail Millet (or Thinai Pongal) is an easy and healthy South Indian recipe made with millets & yellow moong lentils.
+It is tempered in ghee with a few spices and can be prepared in an Instant Pot pressure cooker or on the stovetop.

-Pongal is the South Indian version of moong dal khichdi.
+Pongal is a traditional South Indian savory dish.
 It's very light on the stomach and very easy to prepare.
-Traditionally, Ven Pongal is made from rice, but today I am sharing a healthy substitute made with millets.
+Traditionally, Ven Pongal is made from rice, but today, I am sharing a healthy substitute made with millet.
 I have used foxtail millet in this recipe.

-If you don't have Foxtail millet at home, You can make this millet Pongal with little millet (Samai), Kodo millet, or barnyard tastes equally good.
+If you don't have foxtail millet at home, you can make this millet pongal with little millet (samai), kodo millet, or barnyard millet.
+They all taste equally good.

 Jump to: